SauloSilva/747-400/README.md

 **Pilot Mathews**

-Pilot Mathews- Pilot Mathews breathed completely new air into our 747, despite the limitations imposed by the paintkit.
+Pilot Mathews- Pilot Mathews breathed completely new air into our 747, despite the limitations imposed by the paint kit.
 After working many hours a day, he delivered VH-OEJ and VH-OJM to the highest possible standard, picking up the smallest details such as patches on the wings, how straight the lines of the wings are, scuffs caused by jetways, and much more.
 VH-OEJ and VH-OJM are both included by default in Patch 2.1, but go check out his other excellent liveries on X-Plane ORG forum!

 **Changes 24/09/2021 - 11/12/2021:**

 - New RB211-524 real-world data values, integration, performance tables, performance, behavior, EICAS indications
 - PW, RR, and GE engine code fixes (Marauder28)
-- RB211-524 model (Dyno), textures, paintkit
+- RB211-524 model (Dyno), textures, paint kit
 - VH-OEJ, VH-OJM liveries (Pilot Mathews)
 - Engines selectable by livery or the FMC
-- fix fuel use during pause
+- Fix fuel use during pause
-- fix floating light in LCF model
+- Fix floating light in LCF model
 - APU timing fixes
 - Fix engine 4 reverse thrust (new contributor: LuckLP)
-- altitude range arc
+- Altitude range arc
 - Fix random throttle lever movements
 - minor HYD page tweaks